compi1234/spchlab/lab04_classification1/README.md

-# LAB06: Bayesian Classification using Generative Models
+# LAB04: Bayesian Classification using a Generative Model

+## Background

+- [Bayesian Classification](Bayes.md)  gives a brief refresh on Bayes formula and its application in classification problems.
+It also introduces Gaussian Mixture models (GMMs) as universal probability density approximators. (skip if you know it)

 ## Exercises